MLB Report Card Grades for All 30 Teams Entering August

 The Minnesota Twins have lost eight of their last 10.
 After a Cinderella start, the carriage is morphing into a pumpkin.

-Credit the Twinkies for bouncing back from a 103-loss campaign, and proving their resurgence is on track.
+Credit the Twinkies for bouncing back from a 103-loss campaign and proving their resurgence is on track.

 Now, keep an eye on outfielder Byron Buxton, the ever-elusive future stud who returned from the disabled list Tuesday, per Fox Sports North.